Installation and Maintenance

 Step 4 - After treatment

-The tiles should be cleaned using mild soap based detergents (diluted soft soap if available in your market).
+The tiles should be cleaned using mild soap based detergents (diluted soft soap if available in your market) or a product like Lithofin Easy Carre.
 Repeated cleaning with soft soap will also help maintain a satin finish to the tiles and to an extent acts as a continuous re-sealant.

 Depending on the amount of foot traffic the tiles will have to be re-sealed periodically using a penetrating sealer.